conveyal/trevorbot/README.md

 ### Configuration

-Create a `people.json` file based off of the `people-example.json` file.
+Create a `config.json` file based off of the `config-example.json` file.
 If a person has a [Nomad List](https://nomadlist.com/) account, be sure to note that.
 Otherwise, add home locations.

+To use with Google Calendar, you'll need to authorize a user that has view access to others' calendars.
+The way I did this was get a refresh_token by using the [Google Calendar API quickstart script](https://developers.google.com/google-apps/calendar/quickstart/nodejs).
+Create a `credentials.json` file based off of the `credentials-example.json` file.
+Also, add a [mapzen api key](https://mapzen.com/documentation/overview/api-keys/).

 ### Deployment